-In my last 2 episodes of the Let's Get Running podcast both interviewees have spoken about the progress they have made as a result of running in a group.
+Having spoken to a wide variety of top runners on the Let's Get Running podcast a large proportion of them spoke to me about the progress they have made as a result of running in a group.

 GoodGym runner Axel Manzano talked about the impact training with a group of stronger runners had on his motivation while international Hannah Walker suggested her best performances had come when she was part of a strong training group at Birmingham University.

 But finding the right group isn't easy and committing to specific time slots in can be difficult.
 For some the solitary nature of running is part of the appeal.
 But if you want to improve maybe it's time to give it a go- even if it is just once a fortnight.

 Here's 3 reasons why;